Tefx/cli-chat/README.md

 ### Control Commands

 You can use special control commands to modify `cli-chat`'s behavior.
-These commands should be placed at the beginning of your question string and should start with a backslash `\\`.
+These commands should be placed at the beginning of your question string and should start with a backslash.

 The supported control commands are listed below: